Chapter 2: The Build

 At this point, all that is left is to test function.
 If you have snap caps or dummy rounds, cycle them through the gun several times.
 You might find problems before you ever even make it to the range.
 Personally, this is where I confronted several frustrating obstacles.

 You really don’t need to read this section unless you have issues with your bolt.
 I’m working with a super-duper old Olympic Arms bolt (that came with the barrel trade), and the fitment of the extractor is questionable at best.
 Honestly, if this was the quality of work they produced, it’s a real mystery how Olympic Arms continued doing business for as long as they did… My buddy told me that his dad had never even shot the gun that this barrel and bolt came from, and considering that the gas port was super clean and the bore was shiny and new, I can conclude that he spoke the truth.
-However, all of the finish on the chamfered portion of the bolt was completely gone.
+However, all of the finish on the chamfered portion of the extractor was completely gone.
 It looks like the original extractor design was not optimal, so instead of redesigning the bolt and extractor, Olympic tried to increase the slope of the chamfer, removing all of the finish in the process.
 Garbage.

 By the design not being ‘optimal‘, I mean that the extractor was leaning so far into the bolt face that the cartridges were hitting the flat edge on top of the extractor upon feeding, thus stopping the feed cycle and preventing the bolt from going into battery.
 I’ve looked at other 7.62x39mm AR bolts and their extractors sit nowhere near as far into the bolt as the one on this Olympic bolt does.
 I temporarily solved this by adding a little bit of tape on the ‘palm’ of the extractor, forcing it out a little bit.
 It still gets a 100% purchase on the case rim, so it doesn’t impede it’s ability to extract.
 So far, it has improved functionality marginally.